Nuaduwodan/lance/lance-extension/README.md

 ## Known Issues

 If you have any problems, see if there is a related issue or write me one on [github](https://github.com/Nuaduwodan/lance/issues).
+If you write me a ticket, it helps me a lot if you add the contents of the Lance output console to it.
+You can find that under "View" -> "Output" and then select "Lance" in the dropdown in the bottom right.